22catch22/PracticeGit/README.md

 ---
 Type your name below

-> What's your name? :  Replace this text with your name
+> What's your name? :  Josh Becker, future ruler of the universe

 And save the file ( ctrl + s )